ISL 2018-19: Is Ferran Corominas a big-match flop for FC Goa? | Goal.com

 In fact, in order to fall back on a plan B with Manvir Singh's introduction in place of right winger Jackichand Singh, it was Corominas who was pushed wide by Lobera during extra time which was after Ahmed Jahouh got himself booked for the second time.

-Despite scoring goals galore, Coromina has not had a decisive impact in games that matter.
+Despite scoring goals galore, Corominas has not had a decisive impact in games that matter.